ericgrandt/TotalEconomy/README.md

 </div>

-> **A large overhaul is currently in the works.** The `1.0.0-alpha` release is the first release in a complete rewrite
-> with a temporary slimmed-down feature set.
-Additional modules (jobs, shops, achievements, web UI, and more) will be
-> released as separate add-on plugins that extend Total Economy.

 ## Overview

 Total Economy is a Minecraft plugin that provides a full-fledged economy for your server.
 Rather than packing every